SolaceLabs/sl-cf-solace-messaging-demo/README.md

 ### Accessing the Web UI

 You can access the demo Web UI, by browsing to the Aggregator application's URL.
-You can find this URL from Pivotal Apps Manager or through the Cloud Foundry CLI as follows:
+You can find this URL from Apps Manager or through the Cloud Foundry CLI as follows:

 	$ cf apps
 	Getting apps in org demo / space demo as demoUser...